-Poplar and Cotton Center are two unincorporated communities located in south central Tulare County, approximately 7 miles west of Porterville and 15 minutes from the Highway 99 corridor.
+Poplar and Cotton Center are two unincorporated communities in south central Tulare County, approximately 7 miles west of Porterville and 15 minutes from Highway 99.

 In 1900 the Ridgeway brothers opened their creamery just northeast of the Poplar community.
-During this period Poplar expanded to include the Methodist Episcopal South Church, a blacksmith’s shop, ice cream parlor, Grange hall and a general store.
+During this period, Poplar expanded to include the Methodist Episcopal South Church, a blacksmith’s shop, an ice cream parlor, Grange hall, and a general store.

 Grapes and other crops are now grown in the area.
 There are many prime Agricultural and Industrial properties available in this community.
 Poplar-Cotton Center has immediate access to rail and highway.